benjamin-owen/Website-Image-Extractor/README.md

 <tr>
 <td>Image Output Settings</td>
 <td>The image output settings are used to determine the output image file name.
 The "File prefix" field is added at the beginning of the image file name.
 The "Start index" spinner determines which integer value to begin counting for sequential image names.
 The "Extension" dropdown is used to select the image file type.

+If you wish to preserve the original image file names, simply uncheck the "Enable custom file names" checkbox, and those fields will be disabled and ignored.

 The "Browse" button can be used to select a different image output location (default is the same location that the program is running in).</td>
 <td><img src = "https://www.bensuniverse.com/media/software/website-image-extractor/Website-Image-Extractor-image-output.jpg" alt = "Image output settings"></td>